dsc-courses/practice.dsc10.com/problems/wi21-final/q6-art-galleries.md

 To find the number take this proportion x the total number of art galleries.
 0.1375 * 29 = about 4 art galleries.
 If we add two art galleries to this total we get 4 art galleries in the `[20,45]` bin to get 6 art galleries.
 To find the frequency of 6 art galleries to the entire data set we can take 6/31.
 Note that the question asks for the *height* of the bin.
-Therefore, we can take (6/31) / 2.5 due to the sice of the bin which will give an answer of 0.007742 upon rounding to six decimal places.
+Therefore, we can take (6/31) / 2.5 due to the size of the bin which will give an answer of 0.007742 upon rounding to six decimal places.

 # END SOLUTION